kyounger/casc-plugin-dependency-calculation/README.md

 ## New Features

+- option to include metadata as a comment in the `plugins.yaml`
+- option to set specific target locations for final files
 - improved plugin dependency management for more accurate `plugins.yaml`
     - include optional dependencies per flag
     - include bootstrap dependencies per flag